shivamjaiswal011/Algorithm_For_Competitive_Programming/README.md

 	c) Fast Exponentiation Iterative Approach in which exponent is wriiten in sum of power of 2.

 	d) To find Fibonacci Numbers by Matrix and Fast Exponentiation O(logN).

+	e) Properties of Modular Arithmetic and Modular Multiplicative Inverse by Extended Euclidean Algorithm.